Summon the Suit

 "Summon the Suit" is the second episode of the American television miniseries Moon Knight, based on Marvel Comics featuring the character Moon Knight.
 It follows Steven Grant as he continues to learn of his dissociative identity disorder (DID) and the deadly mystery involving Egyptian gods his other identity, Marc Spector, is involved in.
 The episode is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
-It was written by Michael Kastelein and directed by Aaron Moorhead & Justin Benson.
+It was written by Michael Kastelein and directed by Aaron Moorhead and Justin Benson.

 Oscar Isaac stars as Marc Spector / Moon Knight and Steven Grant / Mr. Knight, alongside May Calamawy, Ann Akinjirin, Karim El-Hakim, David Ganly, F. Murray Abraham, and Ethan Hawke.
 Moorhead and Benson joined the series in January 2021 to direct two episodes of the series.
 Filming took place at Origo Studios in Budapest, with location filming throughout the city.

 "Summon the Suit" was released on Disney+ on April 6, 2022.
 Critics praised the episode for its action sequences and the performances of the cast, though some criticism was aimed at the episode's focus on story over action.

 Plot

-After being fired for damaging the bathroom of the National Gallery, Steven Grant uses the keycard he found in his apartment to access his storage locker containing the scarab.
+After being fired for damaging the bathroom of the National Art Gallery, Steven Grant uses the keycard he found in his apartment to access his storage locker containing the scarab.
 Grant's "reflection" reveals that he is Marc Spector, another identity living in Grant's body, an American mercenary, and the current avatar of the Egyptian moon god Khonshu.
 Spector tries to convince Grant to let him resume control of their body, but Grant refuses and flees.
 He is confronted by Layla, Spector's wife who was unaware of Grant's existence, before being arrested by police officers working for Arthur Harrow.

 Harrow reveals that he was Khonshu's previous avatar until he chose to follow Ammit instead, and that he seeks the scarab to find her tomb and resurrect her so that she can purge humanity of evil.
 Layla rescues Grant, but Harrow summons an invisible jackal-like monster to pursue them.
 Grant summons a suit similar to Spector's and fights the jackal, but is overpowered and allows Spector to take control.
 Spector kills the jackal but loses the scarab to Harrow.

 Khonshu angrily confronts Spector, who promises to find Ammit's tomb before Harrow does.
 Khonshu threatens to claim Layla as his next avatar should Spector fail before sending him to Egypt.